palpalani/magento-2-api/README.md

 This is a simple PHP SDK lib to easily create Rest API.

+`Note`: From the version `1.2` and above the Namespace was changed.

 ## Installation

 You can install the package via composer: